Why remote mortgage closings are the future and why the implementation of electronic notary technology and laws have made this possible.

 Although there are still several processes that need to be refined to make remote notarization a better option, the institution of this legislation during the pandemic allowed us to see that electronic mortgage closings are not only possible, but that they should be encouraged to streamline the process and better prevent fraud.

-Learn more about why remote mortgage closings are the future and why the implementation of electronic notary technology and laws have made this possible by checking out this podcast episode.
-And make sure you subscribe so you never miss an episode of our podcast.
+Learn more about why remote mortgage closings are the future and why the implementation of electronic notary technology and laws have made this possible by checking out this show episode.
+And make sure you subscribe so you never miss an episode of our show.